Taming-the-BEAST/Skyline-plots/README.md

 An R-script with the above commands (and a few extras) is in the `scripts/` directory (`Skyline_Example.R`).
 If the bdskytools package cannot be installed from GitHub the relevant scripts are also provided in the `scripts/` directory.

+> **Topic for discussion:** Do the Birth-Death Skyline results agree with the Coalescent Bayesian Skyline results?
+How would your conclusions from the two analyses differ?
+(Hint: Use R to plot the results from both analyses).
+>

 ----